First search for light fermionic dark matter absorption on electrons using germanium detector in CDEX-10 experiment

 In Fig.~\ref{fig_theo_spec_vecotr}, $K$-shell electrons cannot be ionized due to small $m_\chi$.
 When $m_\chi > |E_B^{1,0}|$, contribution by $K$-shell electrons will be taken into account.
 The binding energies of electrons in different Ge atom shells are summarized in Table~\ref{table1}.
 Figure~\ref{fig_blur_spec} shows the spectra used in this analysis considering the detector energy resolution.
 The energy resolution of C10B-Ge1 is $\sigma(E) = 35.8\times10^{-3} + 16.6\times10^{-3}\sqrt{E}$~\cite{CDEX_XR}, where $E$ and $\sigma(E)$ are in keV.

 \emph{Data analysis.}— Data used in this analysis are obtained from CDEX-10, specifically from the C10B-Ge1 detector between February 2017 and August 2018, with an exposure of 205.4 kg$\cdot$day~\cite{CDEX_SZ}.
 The sensitive mass of C10B-Ge1 is 939 g with a dead layer thickness of 0.88$\pm$0.12 mm~\cite{CDEX_5_YLT,CDEX_7_JH}.
 After a series of data processing procedures, we derive the physics spectrum.
-The analysis threshold is set to be 160 eVee with a combined efficiency of 4.5\%.
+The analysis threshold is set to be 160 eVee, the combined efficiency at 160 eVee is 4.5\%, for the first analysis bin (160--260 eVee), the averaged combined efficiency is 48.0\%.
+The combined efficiency is composed of 2 parts: physics-noise (PN) cut efficiency and trigger efficiency~\cite{CDEX_6_JH}.

 In the interest energy range of 0.16--2.16 keVee, background events are composed of the radioactivity from cosmogenic isotopes inside the detector and Compton scattering events from high-energy gamma rays.
-The radioactivity from cosmogenic isotopes are $L$- and $M$-shell x-ray peaks of cosmogenic isotopes, including $^{68}$Ge, $^{68}$Ga, $^{65}$Zn, $^{55}$Fe, $^{54}$Mn, and $^{49}$V. The $K$-shell peaks in 4--12 keVee spectrum are fitted to limit the intensity of their corresponding $L$- and $M$- shell peaks using the known $K$/$L$ and $K$/$M$ ratios.
-After fitting and subtracting $L$- and $M$-shell x-ray peaks, the residual spectrum used in this analysis is derived~\cite{CDEX_XR,CDEX_6_JH,CDEX_SZ}.
+The radioactivity from cosmogenic isotopes are $L$- and $M$-shell x-ray peaks of cosmogenic isotopes, including $^{68}$Ge, $^{68}$Ga, $^{65}$Zn, $^{55}$Fe, $^{54}$Mn, and $^{49}$V. The $K$-shell peaks in 4--12 keVee spectrum are fitted to limit the intensity of their corresponding $L$- and $M$- shell peaks using the known $K$/$L$ and $K$/$M$ ratios.~\cite{CDEX_XR,CDEX_6_JH,CDEX_SZ}.

-The $\chi^2$ analysis~\cite{CDEX_chi2} is applied in this work; the $\chi^2$ function is defined as follows:
+The $\chi^2$ analysis~\cite{chisquare} is applied in this work.
+The $\chi^2$ function is defined as follows:

-where $n_i$ is the experimental data in the $i$-th energy bin, $S_i$ is DM signals in the $i$-th energy bin, $B$ is the expected flat background contributed by the Compton scattering of high-energy $\gamma$ rays. $\sigma_{i,stat}$ and $\sigma_{i,syst}$ are the statistical and systematic uncertainties in the $i$-th energy bin, respectively.
+where $n_i$ is the experimental data in the $i$th energy bin, $S(E; m_\chi, \sigma_ev_\chi)$ is DM signals at energy $E$, $B(E; \vec{u})$ is the expected flat background contributed by the Compton scattering of high-energy $\gamma$ rays and $L$- and $M$-shell x-ray peaks of cosmogenic isotopes, i.e.,